 example_lr.fit(X_train_2, y_train_2)

-We reuse the same model object, example_lr.
-We can re-train this object to learn the relationship between this new feature and the response.
-We could even try a different train/test split, if we wanted to, without creating a new model object.
-The existing model object has been updated in-place.
+You can reuse the same model object you used earlier, example_lr, if you’re running the whole chapter in a single notebook.
+You can re-train this object to learn the relationship between this new feature and the response.
+You could even try a different train/test split, if you wanted to, without creating a new model object.
+The existing model object has been updated in-place in these scenarios.

 Create the array of predicted probabilities for the testing data: